waok8s/waok8s/wao-core/README.md

 Versioning: we use the same major.minor as Kubernetes, and the patch is our own.

+- What comes next?
+  - Upgrade `kubebuilder`.
+NOTE: We use `kube-rbac-proxy:v0.14.1` so [`gcr.io` retirement](https://github.com/kubernetes-sigs/kubebuilder/discussions/3907) affects us.
+The workaround is to use other image registry.
+  - Bug fixes and improvements.
 - 2024-05-17 `v1.30.0`
   - Support Kubernetes v1.30.
 - 2024-05-07 `v1.29.0`